-The CABO 6E Policy was adopted September 2013
+The CABO 6E Policy was adopted in September 2013, modified October 2020

-Bicyclists should have the same right to fair and equitable treatment as other responsible road users.
-The basis for these rights is the expressed through the six Es (6E) approach that CABO supports:
+People, regardless of their race, age, gender orientation, income, or bicycling experience, should have the same rights and responsibilities for fair and equitable treatment as other responsible road users.
+The basis for these rights and responsibilities can be expressed through a six Es (6E) approach that CABO supports:

 • Engineering – Transportation: road and Bikeway development: design, construction, mobility, and funding sources

-• Enforcement – Police and Courts: Equitable treatment of bicyclists through enforcement encounters, citations, penalties, punishment, and trials
+• Enforcement – Police and Courts: Equitable treatment of all people using public roadways whether bicycling or motoring through appropriate enforcement encounters, citations, penalties, punishment, and trials

-• Education – Schools and public agencies and organizations: Bicycling education for the public, engineers, planners, law enforcement, and legislators
+• Education – Schools and public agencies and organizations: Bicycling education provided by trained bicycling educators for children and adults, traffic engineers, planners, law enforcement personnel, and legislators

-• Encouragement – Public and private agencies: advertising campaigns, promotions, incentives, etc.
+• Encouragement – Public and private agencies: advertising campaigns, promotions, incentives, social engineering, incentives, etc.

-• Evaluation – Public agencies: measurement of the effects of the other Es using relevant research methods and testing.
+• Evaluation – Public agencies: measurement of the effects of the application of these Es using relevant research methods and testing.

 More completely explained:

-• Equality – The equal legal status and equal treatment of bicyclists in traffic law.
-State traffic laws are best understood and followed when they are fair, equitable, uniform, and operator neutral to the greatest extent possible.
-Ability for people to access all public destinations by bicycle which are accessible by motor vehicle must be protected.
-State and local laws that discriminate against bicyclists, restrict their right to travel individually or in a group, or reduce their relative safety must be repealed.
+• Equality – The equal legal status and equal treatment of all people bicycling.
+State traffic laws are best understood and followed when they are fair, equitable, uniform in application, and operator/driver/bicyclist neutral to the greatest extent possible.
+The ability for all people to access all public destinations by bicycle which are accessible by motor vehicle must be protected.
+State and local laws that discriminate against bicyclists, that restrict their right to travel individually or in groups, or that reduce their relative safety must be repealed.

 • Engineering – Roadways and Bikeways must conform to relevant design standards and allow for safe, legal, and efficient traffic (which includes bicycling) movements.
 Design, construction, operation, and maintenance of roads and Bikeways must equitably serve all users.
 Trip endpoint and waypoint facilities, such as parking and signage, must serve bicyclists too.

-• Enforcement – Bicyclists must be given equal treatment by police and the courts in the enforcement of traffic laws and in the investigation of crashes.
-Bicyclists must be viewed as fully equal to other parties in the determination of culpability in crashes, the economic value of injuries or death, and non-economic losses awarded to crash victims.
+• Enforcement – All people bicycling (or using other modes of transportation) must be given equal treatment by police and the courts in the education and enforcement of safe travel through the application of applicable traffic laws, in the investigation of crashes, and the imposition of penalties.
+People bicycling must be viewed as fully equal to other parties (and motorists) in the determination of culpability in crashes, the economic value of injuries, loss of income, or death, and non-economic losses awarded to crash victims.
+Bicyclists and so-called “vulnerable users” are especially benefited when all roadway and bikeway users operate with the same rules and rights.

 • Evaluation – Evaluation of the other five Es (Equality, Engineering, Enforcement, Education, and Encouragement).
 Evaluation must involve measurement, analysis, and research, using rigorous and statistically sound methodologies.